 DRUJ injuries take the form of arthritis, instability and ulnar abutment syndrome.

-First, DRUJ arthritis can occur after a break in the wrist.
-Fractures of the wrist that involve the DRUJ can lead to an uneven joint surface and early degenerative change.
-Also, inflammatory diseases such as rheumatoid arthritis can affect the DRUJ and are often the first signs of inflammatory arthritis.
+First, DRUJ arthritis can develop after a wrist fracture.
+Fractures of the wrist that involve the distal radioulnar joint (DRUJ) can lead to an uneven joint surface and early degenerative changes.
+Additionally, inflammatory diseases such as rheumatoid arthritis can affect the DRUJ and often serve as the first signs of inflammatory arthritis.

 Next, distal radioulnar instability means the joint fails to maintain proper alignment as the wrist rotates, leading to cracking, popping or sliding.

-Finally, ulnar abutment syndrome produces excessive loads on the ulnar part of the wrist joint, usually from a longer ulna.
+Finally, ulnar abutment syndrome results in excessive loads on the ulnar aspect of the wrist joint, typically due to a longer ulna.

 Diagnosis